Covid caused ‘big losses’ for gender equality in Europe, new index says

 However, the report warns that even that minimal fraction of a point of progress registered year-over-year is threatened by the impact of the covid-19 pandemic on women.

-The scores are mostly based on data from 2019 and therefore don’t fully capture the impact of the coronavirus crisis on gender equality, although the report does include evidence on covid′s negative impact on women in key areas.
+The scores are mostly based on data from 2019 and therefore don’t fully capture the impact of the coronavirus crisis on gender equality, although the report does include evidence on the pandemic’s negative impact on women in key areas.

 “Europe has made fragile gains in gender equality.
 But big losses are emerging as a result of the COVID-19 pandemic.
 The economic fallout is lasting longer for women, while life expectancy for men has dropped,” Carlien Scheele, the institute’s director, said in the report.

-The Index, which has been produced since 2013 with the aim of providing data to inform E.U. policymaking, measures progress in gender equality in six core domains: health, power, work, money, time and knowledge, and two additional ones: violence against women and intersectional inequalities.
+The index, which has been produced since 2013 with the aim of providing data to inform E.U. policymaking, measures progress in gender equality in six core domains: health, power, work, money, time and knowledge, and two additional ones: violence against women and intersectional inequalities.

 Progress in gender equality in the region between 2010 and 2019 was mostly driven by significant advances in the “power” category, with greater gender balance on company boards and in the realm of politics, according to the report.